WolframResearch/wolfram-library-link-rs/README.md

 #### Features

-  * Call Rust functions from the Wolfram language.
+  * Efficiently call Rust functions from the Wolfram language.
-  * Pass general Wolfram language expressions to and from Rust code.
+  * Pass arbitrary Wolfram language expressions to and from Rust code.
   * Evaluate Wolfram expressions from Rust code.
   * Check for and respond to Wolfram language aborts while in Rust code.
   * Safe API for the Wolfram Symbolic Transport Protocol, using the [`wstp`][wstp] crate.